 For several months, we were pleased with the child’s progress, his diction, his interest in homework and in cricket.

-Then one day he came home with a project to complete.
+Then one day he came home with a project for his homework.
 He had to choose an animal of his liking, paste a picture of it on his worksheet, and write ten sentences on the creature of his choice.
-He asked me to get him a picture of dinosaur to paste.
+He asked me to get him a picture of a dinosaur to illustrate his first literary effort.
 I downloaded a terrible-looking Tyrannosaurus Rex and printed it on my inkjet.
 He laboriously read a Wikipedia article on the dinosaur, and wrote a few lines in his childish hand.
 When done and the colorful picture was put in place, he felt sure that his would be the best project in the class, and that he would get a star for it.

 In the afternoon, he came home in tears.
 He tore up the paper that contained the dinosaur’s picture and description while I watched him in dismay.